-Why Do People Love to Be Spanked During Sex?
+Why Do People Love To Be Spanked During Sex?

 Sex is a funny thing.
 It exists in this strange little space where you get to say and do things that could get you beat up and banned from mostly anywhere else.
-Indeed, the paradox between what you can do “in life” and what you can do “in bed” is vast, and it seems to shine brightest when some kink is thrown into the mix.
+Indeed, the paradox between what you can do “in life” and what you can do “in bed” is vast, and seems to shine brightest when some kink is thrown into the mix.
 Within the world of dominance and submission, discipline is often eroticized and executed in a way society wouldn’t otherwise condone.
 Ever try spanking someone because they cut you in line at the grocery store?
 Not cool.
 But spanking someone in the context of a consensual and kinky night in?
 Well, that’s a totally different thing.

 So, how do you define sexual spanking?